 This campaign to create a Chief Monetization Officer (CMzO) is not a knock on the value of other executive positions.
 CROs (Chief Revenue Officers), CMOs (Chief Marketing Officers), CFOs (Chief Financial Officers) and other CXOs are obviously critical to company success.
 Rather, this is a recognition of the evolving nature of the software business and the inherent gaps that keep software companies from realizing their full potential.

-The topic deserves a robust dialogue, so we’ll keep exploring it.
-We’d love to hear your thoughts and experiences, so please weigh in or reach out to me directly at firstname.lastname@example.org.
+The topic deserves a robust dialogue, so we explore it further in part 3 of this series.
+We’d love to hear your thoughts and experiences, so please weigh in or reach out to us directly at CMzO@softwarepricing.com.

 WANT TO LEARN HOW TO